What is Dyslexia?

 World Federation of Neurology

-Dyslexia is defined as “a disorder manifested by difficulty in learning to read despite conventional instruction, adequate intelligence and socio-cultural opportunity.”
+This group defines dyslexia as “a disorder manifested by difficulty in learning to read despite conventional instruction, adequate intelligence and socio-cultural opportunity.”

 This definition assumes “conventional instruction” should be good enough.
 If the school fails, then he must be dyslexic.